BLavery/STM32F030F4P6-Arduino/README.md

 beyond toggling a LED!
 (No serial terminal.
 It's not connected at USB connector.
 And the native Serial Driver software is too big.)

-There are some hacked-together lightweight arduino libraries included here, so that we now **can** communicate with the F030F4.
+There are some new lightweight arduino libraries included here, so that we now **can** communicate with the F030F4.
 We can run a "Serial" on its uart header, and we can choose our Wire pins.
 These libraries (with example files) are:

  - __miniSerial__ - a simple software non-interrupt duplex serial driver, default 19200.